benhoyt/goawk/csv.md

 ## CSV output configuration

-When in CSV output mode, the GoAWK `print` statement with arguments ignores `OFS` and `ORS` and separates its arguments (fields) and records using CSV formatting.
-No header row is printed -- if required, a header row can be printed in the `BEGIN` block manually.
+When in CSV output mode, the GoAWK `print` statement with one or more arguments ignores `OFS` and `ORS` and separates its arguments (fields) and records using CSV formatting.
+No header row is printed; if required, a header row can be printed in the `BEGIN` block manually.
 No other functionality is changed, for example, `printf` doesn't do anything different in CSV output mode.

 **NOTE:** The behaviour of `print` without arguments remains unchanged.
 This means you can print the input line (`$0`) without further quoting by using a bare `print` statement, but `print $0` will print the input line as a single CSV field, which is probably not what you want.
 See the [example](#example-convert-between-formats-all-fields) below.